Classification Accuracy Calculation#

 tar xvf ILSVRC2012_img_val.tar

-Now, let’s write some python code to load the images into a numpy arrays and preprocess the images.
+Now, let’s write some Python code to load the images into numpy arrays and preprocess the images.
 This will prepare them for inferencing.
 The pre-processing code has been recycled from the MlCommons GitHub page.
-In a python file add the following lines:
+Below is how we import the libraries, load the data and pre-process it.:

 import numpy as np